 Typically, when performing the popular Valsalva or Frenzel maneuvers to equalize ear pressure, some lingering air will leak out of the nose and into the mask and thus equalize the mask as well.
 At deeper depths, it becomes more difficult to equalize the mask when the air volume in the lungs is reduced.

-As such, many top freedivers who regularly dive to great depths forego wearing a mask or rely on Fluid Goggles, which are filled with liquid and thus do not require equalization.
+As such, many top freedivers who regularly dive to great depths forgo wearing a mask or rely on Fluid Goggles, which are filled with liquid and thus do not require equalization.

 Freediving Equalization Tips